emarkou/Neo4j-Graph-Mining-California-road-Network/README.md

 - POIs are represented by their category only as nodes with label “POI”, that have two properties: their unique id and name (i.e. CategoryID, CategoryName).
 - POIs are connected to the starting crossroad of the road they belong to via a relationship of type “Location”.
 These relationships have two properties: the id of the ending crossroad of the road they belong to (i.e. EndNodeID), as well as the distance from the starting crossroad (i.e. DistanceFromStartNode).

+## Data Transformation
+Each of the downloaded files was transformed in order to get a form suitable for importing into the Neo4j database.
+The details of the transformation follow.

+- Nodes & Edges: In the sections B & C of the script, both files were converted into CSV format with the addition of commas as delimiter and column headings.

+- Poi_n: In the section D, the category file is transformed so that it includes information about the correspondence between the unique category names and ids among all POIs.
+Again the CSV format was adopted and the corresponding headings for each column were added.

+- Poi_e & no_poi: The transformation of the poi_e is implemented in the section E of the script.
+The actions taken during this process include:
+  - Removal of edges that correspond to roads with no points of interest, since this information was redundant.
+  - Each of the POIs was linked to the Start and End Node of the road it belongs to, so that each line of the file corresponds to a single point of interest.
+  - The last step includes addition of the corresponding headings (startnode, endnode, categoryid, distancefromstart) and CSV formatting.

+During the poi_e construction another file, namely no_poi, was also produced which includes the number of points between each start and end node along with the information about the road length (Section F).